 RRHA has been approved by HUD as an EnVision Center Demonstration Site.
 RRHA's site at 2607 Salem Turnpike, NW was also approved by the HUD Richmond Field Office and acquired in 2020.
-Renovation of the property is underway.
-RRHA intends to begin occupying the property as soon as renovations are complete, potentially in late Spring of 2022.
+Renovation of the property are complete.
+RRHA intends to begin occupying the property as soon as renovations are complete, potentially in late Spring of 2022, renovations have been completed and the EnVision Center is providing services.
 The EnVision Center will provide office space for some RRHA staff, training facilities, and possibly space for community gathering and office space available to lease to partner agencies.